PHIN (Phinia) Quick Ratio: 1.32 (As of Mar. 2026) — Near Median

 Phinia Business Description

-Traded in Other Exchanges
+Other Exchanges 3A6:Germany

-3000 University Drive, Auburn Hills, MI, USA, 48326
+Address 3000 University Drive, Auburn Hills, MI, USA, 48326

 Phinia Inc is engaged in the development, design, and manufacture of integrated components and systems that optimize performance, increase efficiency, and reduce emissions in combustion and hybrid propulsion for commercial vehicles, industrial applications, and light vehicles.
 Its product portfolio includes alternative fuel systems, fuel delivery modules, evaporative canisters, diesel fuel injection systems, electrical systems, hydrogen solutions, associated software, and others.
 The company's reportable segments are; the Fuel Systems segment, which derives key revenue, and the Aftermarket segment.
-Geographically, the company generates maximum revenue from the United States and the rest from the United Kingdom, China, Poland, Romania, Brazil, and other regions.
+Geographically, it generates maximum revenue from the United States and the rest from the United Kingdom, China, Poland, Romania, Brazil, and other regions.